Landscape levy

 Our livelihoods, lifestyles and landscapes are all closely linked to the soil, water, native plants and animals around us.
 With more than 80% of our region under agricultural production, the sustainable use of our soils and water assets is critical to our long-term prosperity as a region.

-We recognise that everyone who lives and works in the region has an impact on the environment.
+We recognise that everyone who lives, works and plays in the region has an impact on the environment.
 As such, we all share the responsibility and cost of caring for our land, water, native plants and animals, and coastal areas.

 What is the landscape levy?

 There are two types of levy.
 All ratepayers will see an amount on their council rates notice that contributes directly to managing our landscapes.
 This is known as the landscape levy (previously the NRM levy).
-The water levy is based on the allocation and use of water by licensed water users.
+The water levy is based on the allocation of water in Prescribed Water Resource Areas to licensed water users.
 It is collected by the Department for Environment and Water and provided to the Board.

 The landscape levy, which is collected by councils on behalf of the Board, is paid by property owners in the Northern and Yorke region to help fund the work needed to protect and enhance the environment and contribute towards sustainable production.

-All land and water levies are capped by the Consumer Price Index (CPI), which helps to address the cost-of-living pressures for households and businesses.
+All land and water levy increases are capped by the Consumer Price Index (CPI), which helps to address the cost-of-living pressures for households and businesses.